gaurav137/azure-cleanroom-samples/big-data/README.md

 ## Adding datasets for collabaration (northwind, woodgrove)

-The following command adds details about the datastores to be accessed by the clean room and their mode (source/sink) to the contract fragment:
+The following command adds details about the datastores to be accessed by the clean room and their mode (source/sink) to the contract:

 ```powershell